Changepoint detection on a graph of time series: Markov chain Monte Carlo inference

 \subsubsection{MCMC algorithm}

-To generate realisations from the posterior distribution of the changepoints, we consider a ``cluster updating'' MCMC algorithm that samples from the joint posterior density (\ref{eq:jointaugmented}).
-By inducing clusters of time series determined by the edge weight parameters for each time point $t$, the auxiliary variables $\boldsymbol{u}$ provide a means to efficient exploration of the state space of $(\boldsymbol{k}, \boldsymbol{\tau})$.
+To generate realisations from the posterior distribution of the changepoints, we consider a ``cluster updating'' MCMC algorithm that samples from the extended joint posterior density (\ref{eq:jointaugmented}).
+By inducing clusters of time series determined by the edge weight parameters for each time point $t$, the auxiliary variables $\boldsymbol{u}$ provide a means to efficiently explore the state space of $(\boldsymbol{k}, \boldsymbol{\tau})$.

 The parameter $\delta$ is a tuning parameter for the cluster updating MCMC algorithm.
 The size of clusters will tend to increase with $\delta$; in particular, if $\delta = 0$ then, for all $t$, each cluster corresponds to a unique time series index, even if the edge weights of the dependence graph are large, so that the ``cluster updating'' MCMC algorithm reduces to the ``single site updating'' algorithm.
 Typically $\delta$ is fixed \citep{higdon} to control the probabilities in (\ref{eq:condiaux}) and therefore the expected size of clusters.
-However, we propose to treat $\delta \geqslant 0$ as an unknown parameter with prior distribution $\pi(\delta)$, so that expected sizes of cluster may vary in the sample; specifically, we assume that $\delta = 0$ with probability $\delta_0$ and that $\delta$ is drawn from $\text{Beta}(\delta_1, \delta_2)$ otherwise.
+However, we propose to treat $\delta \geqslant 0$ as an unknown parameter with prior distribution $\pi(\delta)$, so that expected sizes of cluster may vary in the sample; specifically, we assume that $\delta = 0$ with probability $0 \leqslant \delta_0 \leqslant 1$ and otherwise $\delta$ is drawn from $\text{Beta}(\delta_1, \delta_2)$ for $\delta_1, \delta_2 > 0$.

 For the cluster updating MCMC algorithm, at each iteration of the algorithm, with $(\boldsymbol{k}, \boldsymbol{\tau}, \boldsymbol{u}, \delta)$ denoting the latest particle of the sample chain, one of the following moves is proposed.